- 20% discount

 - Explore Hue’s Forbidden Purple City.
 Enjoy a vegetarian meal at a Buddhist temple

 - Climb the Marble Mountain in Da Nang.
-Stroll through streets of Hoi An Ancient town and taste the delicious local food
+Stroll through the streets of Hoi An Ancient town and taste the delicious local food

 - Visit Tra Que village.
 Take part in a fun farming lesson.

 - Discover the spectacular maze of Cu Chi tunnels below the ground.
-See the Notre-Dame Cathedral and the Reunification Palace in Ho Chi Minh City
+See the Notre Dame Cathedral and the Reunification Palace in Ho Chi Minh City

 - Take a day trip to the Mekong Delta to discover the hidden waterways.